 Upload your product catalog to Facebook to create a custom audience.
 Once you do, you can reach your website visitors with ads showing relevant items.
 These can be the products users looked at, or the items complementary to what they have bought already.

 Facebook dynamic retargeting does all the heavy lifting for you by providing the relevant content based on a user’s behavior.
+Dynamic ads are only one format among many, and weighing them against carousel, collection, and video placements in this guide to the types of Facebook ads will tell you which one your catalog actually needs.

 #3 Creating a sense of urgency